jacklorusso/astro-site/src/content/post/my-design-philosophy.md

 I was pleased to see that I'd read (and re-read) _most_ of these.
 Most of the posts on that site are evergreen — as relevant and as educational as they ever were — but they're also products of their time.

-For many of the posts that came from 2015 onwards I read them around were published, which does help to understand their context and impact.
+For many of the posts that came from 2015 onwards I read them around when they were published, which does help to understand their context and impact.

 For everything that came before ~2015, I was lucky enough to have [Mark Rickerby](https://maetl.net) as a mentor early enough in my career.
 I honestly think he shared pretty much every single one of the 2000s and early 2010's links on that site with me.
 As always, thanks for everything Mark.

-One closing thought:

 ## We do our best work when we accept what the web is